 RPL is used in segment privilege-checks to prevent software running at lesser privilege levels from accessing privileged data.
-See "Data-Access Privilege Checks" on page 119 and "Control-Transfer Privilege Checks" on page 122 for more information on segment privilege-checks.
+See "Data-Access Privilege Checks" on page 121 and "Control-Transfer Privilege Checks" on page 124 for more information on segment privilege-checks.

 Null Selector.
 Null selectors have a selector index of 0 and TI=0, corresponding to the first entry in the GDT.
 However, null selectors do not reference the first GDT entry but are instead used to invalidate unused segment registers.
-A general-protection exception (#GP) occurs if a reference is made to use a segment register containing a null selector.
+A general-protection exception (#GP) occurs if a reference is made to use a segment register containing a null selector in non-64-bit mode.
 By initializing unused segment registers with null selectors software can trap references to unused segments.

 Null selectors can only be loaded into the DS, ES, FS and GS data-segment registers, and into the LDTR descriptor-table register.
-A #GP occurs if software attempts to load the CS or SS register with a null selector.
+A #GP occurs if software attempts to load the CS register with a null selector or if software attempts to load the SS register with a null selector in non 64-bit mode or at CPL 3.

-4.5.2 Segment Registers Six 16-bit segment registers are provided for referencing up to six segments at one time.
+4.5.2 Segment Registers

+Six 16-bit segment registers are provided for referencing up to six segments at one time.
 All software tasks require segment selectors to be loaded in the CS and SS registers.
 Use of the DS, ES, FS, and GS segments is optional, but nearly all software accesses data and therefore requires a selector in the DS register.
 Table 4-1 lists the supported segment registers and their functions.